AkMo3/DSA-Java/README.md

 ### DSA- Java
   1. This Is A Repositry that is meant to contain all new Data Structures And Algorithms of Java along with other codes like of Crytography, Dynamic Programming, and some medium-large size codes also like of Andoid Development.
-  2. Codes are divided into different folders according to their classification like Algorithms, search, datastructure.
+  2. Codes are divided into different folders according to their classification like Algorithms, Search, Datastructure.
 ### Usage
   1. Import package by
      `import {DIRECTORY_TYPE}.{FOLDER_NAME}.{FILE_NAME}.{CLASS_NAME_IF_APPLICABLE};`